Martchus/tageditor/README.md

 # Tag Editor
-A tage ditor with Qt GUI and command line interface.
+A tag editor with Qt GUI and command-line interface.
 Supports MP4 (iTunes), ID3, Vorbis and Matroska.

 ## Supported formats
 The tag editor can read and write the following tag formats: